 Access to the Map Library Collection

-The Map Library's collection is only partially cataloged; about 50% of the maps can be accessed through the Libraries' catalog.
-Begin searching in Chinook and if you don’t find what you need, please contact us.
+The Map Library's collection is only partially cataloged; approximately 85% of the maps can be accessed through the Libraries' catalog.
+Uncataloged maps are arranged by geographic area in the Map Library and can be browsed.
+Begin searching in Chinook and if you don’t find what you need, please contact us via email at email@example.com.
 Most of the maps in the Map Library collection can be checked out.

 Maps and books can be checked out for 14 days (except fragile or rare maps and reference books, which don’t circulate).